 In 2015 the British Society for Surgery of the Hand (BSSH) Research Committee discussed the difficulties faced with obtaining large scale funding for hand surgery research.
 Despite this, recent activity in scaphoid and wrist fractures, as well as fingertip injuries proved that there was an appetite to complete this type of research.
 In addition, a call from the NIHR for research in the fields of Dupuytren’s disease and wrist fractures confirmed that funding bodies were also aware that hand problems were a significant problem with the potential to cause significant morbidity.
 However, there was concern that the right questions were not always being asked.

-The PSP seeks to involve as many organisations and individuals who have an interest in the management of common conditions affecting the hand and wrist.
-These include:
+The PSP sought to involve as many organisations and individuals who have an interest in the management of common conditions affecting the hand and wrist.
+These included:

-The role of the Steering Group is to develop and implement a Project Protocol that sets out the plans for the PSP.
+The role of the Steering Group was to develop and implement a Project Protocol setting out the plans for the PSP.
 The Steering Group is responsible for establishing a timeline and budget for the project and is committed to producing a prioritised list of unanswered questions about Common Conditions Affecting the Hand and Wrist.

 Christopher is currently a medical student at the University of East Anglia.
 He attended Wellington College, Berkshire where he studied for A-Levels.
 After leaving school, he spent his gap year working in operating theatres at Stoke Mandeville Hospital, where he gained a great insight in to the NHS.
 Before injuring his wrist (scapholunate ligament tear) he had a strong interest in playing rugby, being a member of England U16 squad and Ireland U18 squad.
 He has interests in all aspects of medicine, although he has future aspirations for a career in Orthopaedics.